British MPs vote overwhelmingly to reject Brexit deal

 May made it her mission to carry out the wishes of voters after she became premier in July 2016, putting aside her own initial misgivings and stating repeatedly that "Brexit means Brexit".

-But facing a heavy drubbing, May decided to postpone the vote in December in the hope of winning concessions from Brussels - and that a Christmas break would change lawmakers' minds.
+But facing a heavy drubbing, May decided to postpone a parliamentary vote in December on the Brexit deal in the hope of winning concessions from Brussels - and that a Christmas break would change lawmakers' minds.

 EU leaders came back with only non-binding clarifications, and just a handful of new MPs have rallied to May's side.